 The Cosmopolitan in Las Vegas has allowed artists to use the walls of their parking garage as a canvas.

-The series of murals by graffiti artist will make you realize that the Cosmopolitan isn’t just an ordinary Las Vegas hotel.
+The murals by graffiti artists will make you realize that the Cosmopolitan isn’t just an ordinary Las Vegas hotel.

 You don’t have to travel to Ireland to see the Blarney Stone.
 Nope!
 It is one of the fabulous Las Vegas free attractions!